 Step 2.
-For disputes defined in 12.1(B)(1),(2) and (3).
-If the grievant and /or Association is not satisfied with the response provided in Step 1, the Association may request, within 30 calendar days of receipt of the Step 1 response, that the matter be resolved by a Labor/Management Board selected by the Department and Association.
+Labor Management Board: For disputes regarding the application or interpretation of any Department rule, regulation, policy, or procedure that govern the Department; a disciplinary suspension; a disciplinary transfer; or regarding the application or interpretation of any and all provisions of the Collective Bargaining Agreement between the Department and the PPA: If the grievant and/or Association is not satisfied with the response provided in Step 1, the Association may request, within 30 calendar days of receipt of the Step 1 response, that the matter be resolved by a Labor/Management Board selected by the Department and Association.
 The decision of this Board shall be final and binding on the parties, but in no event shall the Board have any authority to exceed or alter any provisions of this contract.
 Expenses associated with the involvement of an arbitrator shall be equally shared by the parties.

-Labor/Management Board.
 The Labor/Management Board will be comprised of a five (5) member panel.
 The Board shall consist of two (2) Department employees from the rank of Lieutenant, Captain, or Deputy Chief and two (2) Department employees from the bargaining unit, all four (4) of whom shall be randomly selected by a mutually agreed upon method.
 The random selection shall occur as follows: One department member will be selected from the rank of Lieutenant (excluding Internal Affairs and Personnel) and the other Department member will come from Captain and Deputy Chief combined (excluding Internal Affairs, Personnel, and the Human Resources Deputy Chief); One bargaining unit member will be selected from the Association Board of Directors (excluding full-time representatives) and the other bargaining unit member will come from a designated pool to be determined by the Association.
 Each side will have an equal pool to draw from, which shall be reviewed and updated annually in March.
 If an employee is randomly selected to serve on his/her RDO or vacation, that employee may decline such service.
 If an employee serves when not on his/her regular tour of duty, that employee will be paid overtime or compensatory time for service or will have his/her shift adjusted.
 Employees selected for service during normal duty hours will be released without loss of pay.
 If an employee cannot be released because of operational considerations, another random selection will occur.
 In the event a board member must cancel up to seven (7) calendar days prior to the hearing, a new random selection will be made from the same pool as the member that canceled.
 In the event a board member must cancel less than seven (7) calendar days prior to the hearing, the opposite corresponding member (Lieutenants = Bargaining Unit; Captains and Chiefs = PPA Board) will also be canceled, leaving the board comprised of one department member, one bargaining unit member and the arbitrator.

 The fifth (5th) member shall be an arbitrator from the parties arbitration panel, who shall serve as chairperson of the hearing.
 The arbitrators will serve on a rotational basis.
-This rotation will be separate and apart from the rotation in disputes greater than an 80 hour suspension.
-Arbitrators will be assigned based upon their availability.
-The first Arbitrator on the list will be notified of his appointment.
-If the selected Arbitrator cannot serve on the date selected by the parties, the next Arbitrator will be scheduled.
-This will occur until a date can be agreed upon.
-Whoever the Arbitrator is who is selected, the next hearing date will first be offered to the next Arbitrator on the list and the same procedure will be undertaken as described herein.
+This rotation will be separate and apart from the rotation in disputes where there is an Arbitration hearing instead of a Labor Management Board.
+Arbitrators will be assigned based upon the rotation and notified in advance of their selected dates.